albinaglv/RFM_Analysis/README.md

 - **Top Products Focus**: Ensure that top-selling products like UNJKW and E3PAN are well-stocked during peak months to avoid stockouts and lost sales opportunities.

-- **Inventory Optimization**: Use monthly sales data to forecast demand more accurately and adjust inventory levels accordingly, minimizing overstock and stockout situations.
+- **Inventory Optimisation**: Use monthly sales data to forecast demand more accurately and adjust inventory levels accordingly, minimising overstock and stockout situations.

 **Retention Strategies**:

   - Implement targeted campaigns for **At Risk** and **Lost Customers** to re-engage them.
-Utilise personalized offers or reminders based on past behavior to regain their interest.
+Utilise personalised offers or reminders based on past behaviour to regain their interest.

-  - Develop loyalty programs or incentives tailored to **Cannot Lose Them** customers to encourage more frequent and higher-value purchases.
+  - Develop loyalty programmes or incentives tailored to **Cannot Lose Them** customers to encourage more frequent and higher-value purchases.

   - New Customer Nurturing: Focus on enhancing the onboarding experience for **New Customers** to increase their likelihood of making subsequent purchases.
-Consider welcome discounts or personalized recommendations based on their initial purchase.
+Consider welcome discounts or personalised recommendations based on their initial purchase.